Geoffrey Evans and John Shaw

-Crimes in Britain
+Crimes in the United Kingdom

-The British police had previously investigated the pair in connection with three rapes committed in England in 1974, prompting the men to leave the United Kingdom and travel to the Republic of Ireland, thus escaping British prosecution for the rape charges.
+Police had previously investigated the pair in connection with three rapes committed in England in 1974, prompting the men to leave the United Kingdom and travel to the Republic of Ireland, thus escaping British prosecution for the rape charges.

 Crimes in Ireland

 In Ireland they planned a series of murders and rapes, which they did by house theft.
 They were detained in Cork, charged with burglary and received a two-year prison sentence.
 After 18 months they were released.

 In August 1976, in County Wicklow, they abducted and repeatedly raped and then murdered 23 year-old Elizabeth Plunkett from Ringsend in Dublin, following a night out in Brittas Bay.
 They disposed of her body by tying it to a lawnmower and dumping it in the Irish Sea off the Wicklow coast.
-Her remains were discovered on 28 September 1976 over 110km away on Duncormick beach, Co Wexford.
+Her remains were discovered on 28 September 1976 over 110 km away on Duncormick beach, Co Wexford.

 In September of that year, in Castlebar, they abducted 23-year-old Mary Duffy as she walked home from a late work shift as a cook.
-The pair drove her to a secluded area in Connemara and over a two day period repeatedly beat and raped her, before they murdered her.
+The pair drove her to a secluded area in Connemara and over a two-day period repeatedly beat and raped her, before they murdered her.
 The pair then disposed of her body by tying a concrete block and a sledgehammer to it and dumping it in Lough Inagh in County Galway.
 On 26 September 1976, both were detained by the Garda Síochána (police).